The importance of critical thinking

 It wasn’t until I trained as a magistrate that I realised just how important it is to think critically.
-The definition that makes most sense to me is the following: critical thinking is a process, involving disciplined thinking that is clear, rational, open-minded, and informed by evidence.
-In many situations the evidence you have available makes it quite straight forward to make a rational decision.
+The definition that makes the most sense to me is the following: critical thinking is a process, involving disciplined thinking that is clear, rational, open-minded, and informed by evidence.
+In many situations, the evidence you have available makes it quite straight forward to make a rational decision.
 Sometimes it is not so easy, especially when emotions are running high.
 It is at this point that the ability to think critically can be your very best friend.

 The essence of critical thinking centres not on answering questions but on questioning answers.

 The essence of critical thinking lies not on answering questions but on questioning answers, so it involves high levels of:

 Don’t be afraid to examine and challenge the evidence before you.
 Does it make sense?
 Think about what is not there.
 For example when invited to respond to a draft presentation most people will confine their thinking to what they read or hear.
 Sometimes what is not there is just as important and needs to be considered.

 The practicalities of critical thinking can be divided into two main areas:

 six-core skills and seven dispositions.

 The Six Core Skills

 - Interpretation: Understanding and expressing the meaning and significance of the information you have